 After identification, one of the major steps is to contain the threat and prevent further damage.
 There are two types of containment—short-term and long-term.
 In short-term containment, an immediate response is taken to stop the threat from spreading and causing further damage.
 This can be achieved by taking the networks offline and counting on system backups to continue operations.
 Long-term containment involves resuming all systems to perform the standard business operations but without the accounts and backdoors that allowed the obtrusion.

 The next process is to restore the affected systems.
 In this process, all the systems involved in the incident are reimaged and traces of the security incident are removed.
-Most importantly, organizations must update their defense systems to avert similar security incidents from occurring again.
+Most importantly, cybersecurity incident response companies must update their defense systems to avert similar security incidents from occurring again.

 Security teams need to confirm that the affected systems are recovered and functioning properly.
 Furthermore, they must set timelines to restore operations completely and continue monitoring for any abnormal activity within the network.
 At this stage, the cost of the damage can be calculated.

 6. Lessons Learned